oracle/opengrok/Developer-intro.md

 2. JDK8 (`pkg install developer/java/jdk`)
 3. [Universal ctags](https://github.com/universal-ctags) (from source)
 4. Git (`pkg install git`)
-5. [Netbeans](https://netbeans.org/) (with bundled Tomcat or install Tomcat8 separately and point Netbeans to it)
+5. [Netbeans](https://netbeans.org/) (with bundled Tomcat or install Tomcat8 separately and point Netbeans to it.
+Note that latest stable Netbeans 8.2 does not work with Tomcat 8.5.
+Use Tomcat 8.0.)
 6. other SCMs (e.g. `pkg install mercurial subversion`, will be handy for testing)

 Also, it would not hurt if you created an issue (https://github.com/OpenGrok/OpenGrok/issues) and mentioned that you will be working on it.